dhable/phoenix/README.md

-# Phoenix: Jetway.io Mobile POS API
+# Phoenix: Mobile POS API

+This is a revamp (from memory) of the mobile point of sale API layer, but this time written in node.js.

 ## Dev Env Setup